 For the past 25 years, Debra has worked at San Joaquin Delta College and is a Counselor and Professor.

-Dr. Dawn Bohulano Mabalon is Associate Professor of History at San Francisco State University, where she teaches courses in United States history, race and ethnicity, food history, and US/Philippines relations.
+Dr. Dawn Bohulano Mabalon was an Associate Professor of History at San Francisco State University, where she taught courses in United States history, race and ethnicity, food history, and US/Philippines relations.
 She received an M.A. in Asian American Studies from UCLA and a Ph.D. in history from Stanford University.
-Her research focuses on Filipina/o American history, historic and cultural preservation, and the Filipina/o American foodways.
-She is co-founder of the Little Manila Foundation and serves as National Scholar on the Filipino American National Historical Society Board of Trustees.
-She is the author of Little Manila Is in the Heart: The Making of the Filipina/o American Community in Stockton, California (Duke University Press, 2013), which was awarded an honorable mention for the Frederick Jackson Turner Award (best first book) by the Organization of American Historians.
+Her research focused on Filipina/o American history, historic and cultural preservation, and the Filipina/o American foodways.
+She was co-founder of Little Manila Rising and served as National Scholar on the Filipino American National Historical Society Board of Trustees.
+She was the author of Little Manila Is in the Heart: The Making of the Filipina/o American Community in Stockton, California (Duke University Press, 2013), which was awarded an honorable mention for the Frederick Jackson Turner Award (best first book) by the Organization of American Historians.
 Her essay “As American as Jackrabbit Adobo: Cooking, Eating and Becoming Filipina/o American Before World War II,” was published in Eating Asian America, ed.
 Robert Ku, Anita Mannur, and Martin Manalansan (NYU Press, 2013).
 In 2013, she was named to the list of the Filipina Women’s Network 100 Most Influential Filipinas in the World.

 Elena has been a resident of Stockton since 1981, the year she arrived from the Philippines.
 She and her husband Fred have two daughters, the oldest a Professor in Math in Buffalo, New York and the youngest an English and Literature high school teacher in Stockton.
 Fred is retired from the State of California.